 For more information regarding this report please contact Nancy McKinney at (406) 821-3753.
-Public Participation Opportunities: Council meetings 2nd and 4th Tuesday of each of month at the Town Hall, 101 East Tanner Avenue.
+Public Participation Opportunities: Council meetings are held on the 2nd and 4th Tuesday of each month at the Town Hall, 101 East Tanner Avenue.

 Sources of Drinking Water